RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 #### Steps to generate the alerts

-- Log in the RHEL Agent as the monitored user
+- Log in to the CentOS Agent server as the monitored user.
-- Execute a ping to `www.google.com`
+- Execute a ping to `www.google.com`.

 #### Alerts